Opening and keynote speaker: Pennsylvania Supreme Court Justice David N. Wecht

 For most employers, the new normal means doing more work with less employees and no relief in sight.
 Workers have all of the leverage and know it and have flexed that power through demands for pay increases, union organizing, and demands to improve diversity and inclusion.
 This webinar will identify legal issues that are dominating the labor shortage and offer practical strategies for both avoiding and managing legal risks during this difficult time.

-The Great Resignation: Legal Issues and Strategies for Navigating the Labor Shortage(Part One)
+Title: The Great Resignation: Legal Issues and Strategies for Navigating the Labor Shortage(Part One)

-CLE is approved in PA, NY, TX, IL, NV, and CA. MN CLE has been applied for approval.
-You may be able to self-apply for credit in some other states.
+CLE is approved in PA, NY, TX, IL, NV, and CA.

 Speakers: